 One might assume that big pharma or the Mayo Clinic would lead longevity research, but seeing as that most findings point to therapies—and not patented drugs—there’s little incentive for companies to invest significant funding.
 It’s often why smaller, more cutting-edge labs take on the task.
 For that, they need patient-funded studies.

-So, a few RAADfest presentations end with requests for research donations or what essentially feel like advertisements for clinics.
-“Clean outpatient rooms,” reads the last slide for a presenter who also owns a stem-cell therapy clinic.
+So, a few RAADfest presentations end with requests for research donations or what essentially feel like advertisements for clinics. “[We promise] clean outpatient rooms,” reads the last slide for a presenter who also owns a stem-cell therapy clinic.

 Potential patients, much like audience members, have the means to pay for these experimental therapies.
 (Many indirectly hint to being multi-millionaires.)
 Eventually, claim longevity activists, as widespread tech advances, funded research will allow the masses to partake in such revolutionary science.
 Call it trickle-down biohacking economics.

 Earlier this year, Life Extension Foundation cofounder and RAADfest speaker Bill Faloon made headlines for advertising a pay-to-play clinical trial that offered the elderly blood infusions from young donors.
 The fountain of youth trial, which showed promising results in mice, cost $285,000 to participate in.
 Young donors, however, were compensated just $750.

 Not that participating in RAADfest comes entirely risk free: One physician here told me that doctors and scientists gamble with their reputation by coming to such a radical event.
 But there’s often no other way to progress beyond experimenting on mice.